-Almshouses providing accommodation for retired workers from the knitting and hosiery trades have been the Company’s major Charity since 1729.
-The first Almshouses were built in Hoxton, just to the east of the City of London, and often were maintained with great difficulty.
+The first Framework Knitters Almshouses were built in Hoxton, just to the east of the City of London in 1729, and often were maintained with great difficulty.
 Indeed, the Company sold its silver in 1861 to provide funds to maintain the homes.
-It also became more difficult to find suitable tenants as framework knitting had long left London.
+It also became more difficult to find suitable residents as framework knitting had long left London.

 Consequently, the London Almshouses were sold in 1906 and the proceeds used to build twenty cottages at Oadby in Leicestershire on land gifted in trust to the Company.
 A further five cottages were subsequently built, thanks to support from the industry, and in 1927 HRH The Prince of Wales visited the Homes and planted a commemorative oak tree.
 In 1989/90 Corah House, comprising four flatlets and a communal room, was built, mainly due to the generosity of the J.R.
 Corah Foundation, the Corah family having had a long association with the Company.